 If a student fails to achieve a minimum 2.00 cumulative GPA or better and his/her pace is not equal or higher than 67% he/she will be placed on Warning.
 If a student is placed on Financial Aid Warning, financial aid is available during that period.
 At the end of the Warning period, a student must have a cumulative grade point average (GPA) of 2.00 and must also complete a minimum of 67% of all attempted units.

-If you are on Warning for the current semester you must attend an online mandatory Satisfactory Academic Progress Warning Workshop.
+Students on Warning for the current semester are advised to attend an online mandatory Satisfactory Academic Progress Warning Workshop.

 Suspension of Eligibility

 If a student fails to achieve a minimum 2.00 cumulative GPA or better and his/her pace is not equal or higher than 67% will be placed on Suspension.
 If a student is placed on Suspension, he/she will no longer be eligible to receive federal financial aid until he/she Reinstates or successfully appeals.
-Promise Grants formerly known as Boards of Governor’s Fee Waivers are not affected.
-A student who is Suspended has two options: Appeal by completing a Satisfactory Academic Progress Appeal form or attend at his/her own expense until the student raises his/her cumulative grade-point average (GPA) to 2.00 and attains a 67% minimum course completion rate.
+Promise Grants are not affected.
+A student who is Suspended has two options: Appeal by completing an online Satisfactory Academic Progress Appeal form or attend at his/her own expense until the student raises his/her cumulative grade-point average (GPA) to 2.00 and attains a 67% minimum course completion rate.
 Reinstatement is not an option for students who have exceeded Maximum Time Frame.

 A student Suspended for failing to meet SAP may regain eligibility by successfully appealing to the Financial Aid Office.
 A student may also regain eligibility by attending without receiving financial aid and attain the minimum cumulative grade point average (GPA) of 2.00 and minimum cumulative course completion rate of 67% of all attempted coursework.
 It is a student’s responsibility to notify the Financial Aid Office in writing when he/she has reinstated him/herself.